ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 ## Analytics for AMP components
-Individual AMP component can implement with AMP analytics to send analytics data.
+AMP component developers can implement collection of data using AMP analytics.
 For more information, please refer to [Implementing analytics for AMP components](./amp-components-analytics.md)